15-Year vs 30-Year Mortgage: Which Should You Choose?

 Borrowers will find the payments on 30-year mortgages to be much more affordable than on 15-year mortgages.
 The longer the repayment term, the lower the monthly payment, potentially leaving more cash in your pocket every month.

-Increased cash flow may allow borrowers to pursue other opportunities like preparing for retirement or shoring up emergency savings.
+Increased cash flow may allow borrowers to pursue other opportunities, such as preparing for retirement or shoring up emergency savings.
 Paying off higher-interest debt is also a good plan.

-Homeowners may want to have enough cash to add or expand a home office, rev up the kitchen, and generally maintain the value of their home.
+Homeowners may want to have enough cash to add or expand a home office, renovate the kitchen, and generally maintain the value of their home.

 What about vacations and buying stuff?
 Yes and yes.

-And some buyers will want to set up a college fund.
+And some borrowers will also want to set up a college fund.

 Like most things, 30-year home loans have upsides and downsides to consider.